zaksabeast/PokemonRNGGuides/guides/Ruby, Sapphire, and Emerald/Emerald Egg RNG.md

 #### Finding your delay for IVs

-1. Advance to the target frame, pause, hold A, and unpause.
+1. Advance to the target advance, pause, hold A, and unpause.

-2. Find what frame you hit in PokeFinder.
-You can do this by setting the IV filters for the egg you got and then looking for the matching frame.
+2. Find what advance you hit in PokeFinder.
+You can do this by setting the IV filters for the egg you got and then looking for the advance with matching IVs.

-3. Find your delay using `Target Frame - Frame Hit = Delay`.
+3. Find your delay using `Target Advance - Advance Hit = Delay`.

-4. Subtract the delay from your target frame to know what frame to press A. (`Target Frame - Delay = Frame to press A on`)
+4. Subtract the delay from your target advance to know what RNG Frame to press A. (`Target Advance - Delay = RNG Frame to press A on`)

 5. Go back to the previous save state.

-6. Take a step on the frame calculated from the above steps.
+6. Take a step on the RNG Frame calculated from the above steps.

 You should now have the desired IVs.

-You should now have your desired egg, congrats!

 If you do not have the desired IVs, check that everything is correct in PokeFinder and that the order of parents is not swapped.